 Greater portability over a traditional 140 amp transformer-based welder that usually weighs 50 pounds or more.
 A comparable inverter unit weighs only half of that.

-Inverter machines are up to 20% more energy efficient than transformer units.
-They convert more of the standard household current into usable welding amperage.
-You'll have higher power output and longer duty cycles to get more done.
+Inverter machines are up to 20% more energy-efficient than transformer units.
+They convert more of the standard household current into usable amperage.
+You’ll have higher power output and longer duty cycles to get more done.

-- Sturdy all-metal wire feed drive system for higher reliability and smoother welding.
+- Sturdy all-metal wire feed drive system for higher reliability and smoother operation.